My Fair Lady

 San Francisco Playhouse is ADA accessible.
 The theatre is located on the second floor and can be accessed by two elevators from the lobby level.
 Wheelchair and companion seating are located on the theatre's mezzanine level.

 We do not offer onsite parking, and the hotel's valet is only available to guests of the Kensington Park Hotel.
-For nearby affordable parking, we recommend the Union Square garage or Sutter-Stockton garage.
+To reserve a parking spot with SpotHero, visit the San Francisco Playhouse SpotHero Parking Page.
 Limited street parking is also available.

 We recommend taking BART or Muni to San Francisco Playhouse.
 We are four blocks from the Powell Street BART/Muni station — just a seven-minute walk.